 Contamination Control includes procedures to avoid, reduce, remove, or render harmless (temporarily or permanently) nuclear, biological and chemical contamination for the purpose of maintaining or enhancing the efficient conduct of military operation [AFI 10-2501].
 Contamination control measures include "Split MOPP" operations-the sectoring of an installation based on the identification and marking of clean and dirty zones.
-Split MOPP significantly improves sortic generation in a contaminated environment.
-Within this context, a subgroup of contamination control includes decontamination.
+Split MOPP significantly improves sortie generation in a contamination.
 Decontamination is the process of making any person, object, or area safe by absorbing, destroying, neutralizing, making harmless, or removing chemical or biological agents, or by removing radioactive debris/material [AFI 10-2501].